idatoivanen/text-classification/README.md

 - Transformers 4.16.2

 ## Things to note
-- This repository is the same as in [here](https://github.com/DARIAH-FI-Survey-Concept-Network).
+- This repository can also be found [here](https://github.com/DARIAH-FI-Survey-Concept-Network).
 - There will be soon updates, e.g., more documentation and the notebooks fitted to an open data set.

 ## References